Das Bus: Plot

 The Springfield Elementary School Model United Nations club is going on a field trip.
-On the bus, Bart, Nelson, Ralph, and Milhouse play a game by racing fruit down the aisle.
-Milhouse rolls a grapefruit that gets stuck under the brakes.
-When Otto tries to press down on the pedal, it squirts juice into his eyes, causing him to lose control and drive the bus off a bridge.
-While swimming for help, Otto gets swept away by the current and picked up by fishermen, who plan to use him for slave labor below deck of their ship.
+On the bus, Bart, Nelson, Ralph, and Milhouse play a game by racing fruit down the aisle, which ends with Milhouse rolling a grapefruit that gets stuck under the bus's brake pedal.
+When Otto tries to press down on the pedal, it squirts juice into his eyes, causing him to lose control and drive the bus off a bridge into a large body of water.
+While swimming for help, Otto gets swept away by the current and picked up by foreign fishermen, who plan to use him for slave labor below the deck of their ship.

-The students swim to a nearby tropical island, where everyone falls to accusing each other.
-But then Nelson points out that they shouldn't blame each other because they all know it was all Milhouse's fault since, according to either Sherri or Terri that he "and his stupid grapefruit almost got them killed.".
-Bart tries to tell everyone that being stranded is fun and imagines a lavish lifestyle there.
-Reality sets in when the island is found to be largely barren and the kids lack survival skills.
-With no food or adult supervision, the kids rely on snack food retrieved from the sunken bus by Bart, while Lisa sets up a ration system.
-They awake the next morning to find the snacks all gone.
-Suspecting Milhouse, he blames the loss on a mysterious island "monster", which does not hold water with most of the kids.
-As they prepare to lynch him, Lisa reminds them of why they traveled in the first place – the Model UN – and Milhouse is allowed a trial, with Bart as a judge.
+The students swim to a nearby desert island, where everyone falls to accusing each other before Nelson points out that the bus accident was Milhouse's fault.
+Bart tries to tell everyone that being stranded is fun, and imagines a lavish island lifestyle similar to The Swiss Family Robinson, but reality sets in when the island is found to be largely barren.
+With no natural food, no survival skills and no adult supervision, the kids end up relying on a cooler of snack food that Bart retrieves from the sunken bus.
+Lisa quickly imposes a rationing system on the cooler, only for the kids to awake the next morning and find that all the food has been eaten overnight.
+They accuse Milhouse of eating everything, while Milhouse instead tries to blame a mysterious island "monster".
+As they prepare to lynch him, Lisa reminds them of why they travelled in the first place – the Model UN – and Milhouse is allowed a trial, with Bart as a judge.